 - Wichita’s KU School of Medicine shows off performance manikins

 Sep 18, 2019 -- The simulation center at KU School of Medicine-Wichita features a line of manikins that can do everything from have a heart attack to give birth.

-- Sedgwick County suicide rates continue to climb
+- Sedgwick County suicide rates hit all-time high in 2018

 Last modified: Aug 25, 2018